nmshd/documentation/_includes/scenarios/integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md

 }
 ```

-{% include copy-notice description="Save the `id` of the Relationship and the `id` of the RelationshipChange for the next step." %}
+{% include copy-notice description="Save the `id` of the Relationship and the `id` of the RelationshipChange." %}

 Note that it is of course also possible to reject the incoming Request, if the Requestor Connector does not wish to establish a Relationship with the Templator Connector under the given conditions.
 In order to do this, make use of the documentation of the [Reject incoming Request]({% link _docs_use-cases/use-case-consumption-reject-incoming-request.md %}) use case.
 More detailed information about how to [reject]({% link _docs_integrate/requests-over-templates.md %}#reject) as well as how to [accept]({% link _docs_integrate/requests-over-templates.md %}#accept) an incoming Request can also be found in the [Request over Templates]({% link _docs_integrate/requests-over-templates.md %}) guide.
 {: .notice--info}

 <!--- `PUT /api/v2/Requests/Incoming/<ID of Request>/Reject` --->

-#### Case 2: RelationshipTemplate without RelationshipTemplateContent
+### Case 2: RelationshipTemplate without RelationshipTemplateContent

-Let us now assume that the underlying RelationshipTemplate of the onboarding package loaded onto the Requestor Connector does not contain a data object of type RelationshipTemplateContent in its `content` property.
-In this case, the Requestor Connector can send a Relationship Request to the Templator Connector by sending a `POST /api/v2/Relationships` Request with the following JSON payload:
+We now consider the situation in which the underlying RelationshipTemplate of the [onboarding package]({% link _docs_integrate/process-received-enmeshed-onboarding-package-and-create-relationship.md %}#received-enmeshed-onboarding-package) loaded onto the Requestor Connector does not contain a data object of type RelationshipTemplateContent in its `content` property.
+In this case, the Requestor Connector does not receive an incoming Request, but it can send a Relationship Request to the Templator Connector by explicitly creating a data object of type [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) with `"Pending"` as `status` based on the RelationshipTemplate.
+To do this, a `POST /api/v2/Relationships` HTTP request as explained in the [Create Relationship with RelationshipTemplate]({% link _docs_use-cases/use-case-transport-create-relationship-with-relationshiptemplate.md %}) use case with the following JSON payload must be sent:

 ```jsonc
 {